chris-morgan/mucell/README.md

 `RefCell` goes for completely runtime checking, having `try_borrow`, `try_borrow_mut`, `borrow` and `borrow_mut` all taking `&self` and using custom reference types everywhere.

-`MuCell` (out of pity and the fact that “non-asii idents are not fully supported” I did not name it `ΜCell` with the crate named `µcell`) makes much more use of true Rust borrow checking for a result that is more efficient and has no possibility of panicking.
+`MuCell` (out of pity and the fact that “non-ascii idents are not fully supported” I did not name it `ΜCell` with the crate named `µcell`) makes much more use of true Rust borrow checking for a result that is more efficient and has no possibility of panicking.